teambit/docs/docs/sourcing-components.md

 CONFLICT src/foo/foo.js automatic merge failed. please fix conflicts manually and then tag the results.
 ```

-If it cannot resolve the conflict, it needs user's guidance.
-There are three possible options:
+If it cannot resolve the conflict, it needs user's guidance to select one of three possible options:

 - `--theirs` - the remote version overrides the local modifications.
 - `--ours` - the local implementation overrides the remote changes.